Salem Radio Network News Friday, January 23, 2026

 Audio By Carbonatix

-Saluda, a U.S.-based medical device company developing neuromodulation treatments for chronic neurological conditions, sold 87.1 million new CHESS Depositary Interests at A$2.65, valuing the company at about A$775 million at listing.
+Saluda, a U.S.-based medical device company developing neuromodulation treatments for chronic neurological conditions, raised A$231 million ahead of its debut, valuing the company at about A$775 million at listing.

-Founded in Sydney in 2010, Saluda has developed the FDA-approved Evoke spinal cord stimulation (SCS) system, a closed-loop platform that measures and adapts therapy using neural biomarkers in real time.
+Founded in Sydney in 2010, Saluda has developed the Evoke spinal cord stimulation (SCS) system, a closed-loop platform that measures and adapts therapy using neural biomarkers in real time.
+The U.S. drug regulator approves the SCS system.

-Saluda’s debut comes on the heels of GemLife Communities Group’s A$750 million IPO in early July, the biggest 2025 listing in Australia, which surpassed the country’s second-largest airline Virgin Australia’s A$685 million offering in late June.
+Saluda’s debut comes on the heels of GemLife Communities Group’s A$750 million IPO in early July, Australia’s biggest listing of 2025, which surpassed the country’s second-largest airline Virgin Australia’s A$685 million offering in late June.

-(Reporting by Roshan Thomas in Bengaluru; Editing by Alan Barona)
+(Reporting by Roshan Thomas, Nikita Maria Jino and Rishav Chatterjee in Bengaluru; Editing by Alan Barona and Rashmi Aich)

 Previous